jtassia/Functional-Light-JS/ch6.md

 If after changing from `"420"` to `420`, the original `"420"` value is no longer needed, then I think it's more readable to reassign `a` rather than come up with a new variable name like `aNum`.

 The thing we really should worry more about is not whether our variables get reassigned, but **whether our values get mutated**.
 Why?
 Because values are portable; lexical assignments are not.
 You can pass an array to a function, and it can be changed without you realizing it.
-But you cannot have a reassignment happen unexpectedly caused by some other part of your program.
+But a reassignment will never be unexpectedly caused by some other part of your program.

 ### It's Freezing in Here